-- 5. Defining and naming themes: meanings were formulated for the themes. - 6.
-Producing the report: this involved weaving the analytical narrative and the extracts, in which vivid examples were chosen to demonstrate the essence of a point.
-The reporting of this qualitative study adheres to the standard for reporting qualitative research (SRQR) guidelines.23
+- 5. Defining and naming themes: meanings were formu- - ical narrative and the extracts, in which vivid examples were chosen to demonstrate the essence of a point.
+The reporting of this qualitative study adheres to the standard for reporting qualitative research (SRQR) guidelines.